 Thanks to James Hardie siding, you don’t have to choose between aesthetically pleasing siding and fire-resistant siding.
 You can have both!

-At Refined Exteriors, we are a James Hardie Preferred contractor because we adhere to their best practices for siding installation, ensuring you get the highest performance from your siding for decades.
-Our 3-D rendering of your home will allow you to see the final product before your project even begins, ensuring your home remodel captures your personal style.
+At Refined Exteriors, we are a James Hardie Elite Preferred Contractor because we adhere to their best practices for siding installation, ensuring you get the highest performance from your siding for decades.
+Our 3-D rendering of your home will allow you to see the final product before your project even begins, ensuring your Denver home remodel captures your personal style.

 For more inspiration and information, discover the awesome benefits of James Hardie Siding for your Denver home.